JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Saves the document.

 ```
-FUNCTION CTextDocument2.Save (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG, _
-   BYVAL CodePage AS LONG) AS HRESULT
+FUNCTION Save (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG, BYVAL CodePage AS LONG) AS HRESULT
 ```

 | Parameter | Description |